ProgrammerDan/civcraft-vm/README.md

 2. Get Vagrant: https://www.vagrantup.com/downloads.html

 3. Get VirtualBox: http://download.virtualbox.org/virtualbox/

-   (check LATEST.TXT for which to download)
+    * (check LATEST.TXT for which to download)

+	* Note that if you are running Windows 8, be warned that installing VirtualBox's bridge adapter may [break standby and Windows 8 Fast Shutdown](http://www.reddit.com/r/Civcraft/comments/38nrd2/morning_changelog_20150605/crwvoqc).

 4. Install git (or one of the many GUI clients, ya wuss)